Learn the Art of Storytelling to Answer Tough Interview Questions

 The best interview stories accomplish two things: they give a more detailed explanation of your resume points and intrigue the interviewer to know more about you.
 We call it storytelling.
 Go into the interview with three to four points that communicate you are the best candidate for the job.
 Use stories to highlight your best selling points.

 An interview is a perfect time to showcase your skills and bring success to the company.
-If you can show that you have been in similar situations to those they are asking, the interviewers will see you have what it takes to fulfill the position requirements.
+If you can show that you have been in similar situations to those they are asking about, the interviewers will see that you have what it takes to fulfill the position requirements.

 By anticipating tough interview questions and preparing engaging answers through compelling storytelling, you will score a successful interview and, quite possibly, the job!